10 Types of Sales Videos That Help Win Deals

 You never know where your next hot lead will come from.
 So it would be best if you stayed at the top of their minds when they are ready to buy.

 Sending follow-up videos is a great way to stay in touch and keep your company top-of-mind.
-The best mediums to push out these types of videos on a regular basis are social media and newsletters.
+The best mediums to push out these types of videos on a regular basis are newsletters and social media.
+You can use a social media content calendar to plan, create, and schedule your follow-up videos for maximum impact.

 It also proves that you value them on a human level.
 It shows them your interest in continuing the relationship even after the sale.
 If you establish a personal relationship with your clients, next time they’re looking for other industry solutions, you’ll be the first they go to.